Traumatic placental abruption

 Slight delayed nephrogram of the right kidney with mild pelvicalyceal prominence and pyelo-venous reflux seen in pregnancy.

-No traumatic injury of the liver, spleen, pancreas, kidneys, gall bladder.
+No traumatic injury of the liver, spleen, pancreas, kidneys, and gall bladder.
 No free intra-abdominal fluid or gas.

 Minor anterior inferior abdominal wall subcutaneous fat stranding consistent with seat belt injury.